nkelly75/25-days-of-serverless/README.md

 # Niall's 25 Days of Serverless

-Repo used to participate in https://25daysofserverless.com/
+Repo used to participate in https://25daysofserverless.com/.
+Microsoft's corresponding repo is here: https://github.com/microsoft/25-days-of-serverless.
+Check out their contributors page: https://github.com/microsoft/25-days-of-serverless/blob/master/CONTRIBUTORS.md.

 Each subdirectory corresponds to one of the days of the challenge: